In the current environment, strategies that worked before may not be effective. Alternative investments could play a valuable role in your portfolio.

-When such a “perfect storm” hits, and traditional investing playbooks may no longer be as effective, alternative investments may play an important strategic role in select portfolios.
+In such an environment, where traditional investing playbooks may be less effective than previously, alternative investments can play an important strategic role in certain portfolios.

-Here are five strategies that can guide investor thinking on alternative investing in the near to intermediate term.
+Here are six strategies that can guide investors’ thinking on alternative investing in the near to intermediate term.

 In addition, asset-based lending may provide above-market yields and serve as a complement to other alternative investments.
 Asset-based strategies lend money using financial or hard assets as collateral.
 They can provide exposure to a diversified pool of assets, such as real estate debt, consumer credit, intellectual property and equipment leases.
-Asset-based lending also tends to be resilient in rising-rate environments given the strategy’s amortizing nature and relatively short duration.
+Asset-based lending also tends to be resilient in rising-rate environments given the strategy’s amortizing nature, which can lower the book value of the loan over time, and relatively short duration.

-Companies have maintained a relatively low default rate in recent years thanks in large part to easy access to financing.
-Looking ahead, a fast-tightening Fed and slowing economic growth may pressure businesses that are over-leveraged.
-This environment could see a credit market dislocation and/or individual corporate situations that have an element of distress.
+Companies have maintained a relatively low default rate in the recent past, thanks in large part to easy access to financing.
+But given the Fed’s rapid interest-rate hikes so far, and the potential for rates and inflation to stay elevated, the pressure on the economy could weigh on businesses that are over-leveraged.
+This environment could see a credit market dislocation and individual corporate situations that have an element of distress.

-All in, these five themes guide our current thinking around alternative investing.
-We reiterate it’s important to recognize that alternative strategies are not all the same, nor are they right for all investors, who need to evaluate return, risk, income and liquidity profiles depending on the fund they are considering.
+These six themes offer an overview of potential opportunities in alternative investing.
+However, it’s important to recognize that alternative strategies are not all the same, nor are they right for all investors, who need to evaluate return, risk, income and liquidity profiles depending on the fund they are considering.

 To learn more about how you may be able to incorporate alternative investments into your portfolio, contact your Morgan Stanley Financial Advisor or Private Wealth Advisor.